bpallo/swe/README.md

 The files are labeled chronologically, each was done within a 3 week time period.

-File report is at the end.
+Final mockup is at the end and is simply a concept and early prototype.